chrbala/babel-plugin-fetch-relay-schema/README.md

 You can set the environment variable GRAPHQL\_SCHEMA\_CACHE\_TTL to the number of milliseconds the schema cache should stay.
 Only do this in development mode, as it will slow down builds.

 GRAPHQL\_SCHEMA\_CACHE\_TTL applies to both GRAPHQL\_URL and GRAPHQL\_PATH usages.

-# TODO
-* Implement a retry mechanism for querying the schema - right now failures will just break it!